chiel/react-redux-formal/README.md

     reused when injecting fields into your component.
   - [`getInitialValues`] *(Function)*: A function which allows you to select initial state for your form.
 This gets passed the entire state of your app.
+  - [`inputTypes`] *(Object)*: Custom input types.
+This can be used to specify your own input types if you don't want to use the ones provided.
 - `component` *(Component)*: The component to wrap.